 “Oh?”
 Tasha raised an eyebrow.
 “And why is that?”

 Ronovi wasted no time.
-Slapping her hand down hard enough on the counter to spook the Zabrak noble wearing gold next to them, she declared her desires to Chef Volkphunko loudly and proudly.
+Slapping her hand down hard enough on the counter to spook the Zabrak noble wearing gold hoops on their horns next to them, she declared her desires to Chef Volkphunko loudly and proudly.
 “Every specialty roll on the menu, Chef!
 Two of each!”

 Tasha’s eyes widened a bit.
 “Wait!
 Are you serious?”